Roman Catholic relief bills: Emancipation

-The Act of Emancipation of 1829 had as general effect to open public life to Catholics taking the prescribed oath, to enable them to sit in Parliament, to vote at elections (as previously they could not in England or Scotland, though they could in Ireland) to fill all offices of State with a few exceptions, viz.: A Catholic cannot succeed to the throne, and a sovereign becoming a Catholic or marrying one, thereby forfeits the crown, and a Catholic cannot hold the office of Regent.
+The Catholic Emancipation Act 1829 (10 Geo.
+4. c.
+7) had the effect of opening public life to Catholics taking the prescribed oath, enabling them to sit in Parliament, to vote at elections (as previously they could not in England or Scotland, though they could in Ireland) to fill all offices of state with a few exceptions (a Catholic cannot succeed to the throne, and a sovereign becoming a Catholic or marrying one, thereby forfeits the crown, and a Catholic cannot hold the office of Regent.)

-Like the previous Relief Acts, that of 1829 still retained the "Roman Catholic Oath", to be imposed upon those who desire to enjoy its benefits. it likewise added something in the way of penal legislation by a clause prohibiting religious orders of men to receive new members, and subjecting those who should disobey to banishment as misdemeanants.
-Finally, in 1871 (34 and 35 Victoria, c.
-48) the Roman Catholic Oath was abolished, as also the declaration against Transubstantiation.
-The other final impositions, such as admittance to Catholic religious orders and public processions being illegal, were repealed with the Roman Catholic Relief Act of 1926.
+Like the previous Relief Acts, the Roman Catholic Relief Act 1829 still retained the "Roman Catholic Oath", to be imposed upon those who desire to enjoy its benefits. it likewise added something in the way of penal legislation by a clause prohibiting religious orders of men to receive new members, and subjecting those who should disobey to banishment as misdemeanants.
+Finally, the Promissory Oaths Act 1871 abolished the Roman Catholic Oath, as well as the declaration against Transubstantiation.
+The other final impositions, such as admittance to Catholic religious orders and public processions being illegal, were repealed with the Roman Catholic Relief Act 1926.